EMI-Group/evorl/README.md

 - **End-to-end training pipelines**: The training pipelines for RL, EC and EvoRL are entirely executed on GPUs, eliminating dense communication between CPUs and GPUs in traditional implementations and fully utilizing the parallel computing capabilities of modern GPU architectures.
   - Most algorithms has a `Workflow.step()` function that is capable of `jax.jit` and `jax.vmap()`, supporting parallel training and JIT on full computation graph.
-  - The maximum seed-up is up to 60x depend on the algorithms, see [Performance](#performance).
 - **Easy integration between EC and RL**: Due to modular design, EC components can be easily plug-and-play in workflows and cooperate with RL.
 - **Implementation of EvoRL algorithms**: Currently, we provide two popular paradigms in Evolutionary Reinforcement Learning: Evolution-guided Reinforcement Learning (ERL): ERL, CEM-RL; and Population-based AutoRL: PBT.
 - **Unified Environment API**: Support multiple GPU-accelerated RL environment packages (eg: Brax, gymnax, ...).
 Multiple Env Wrappers are also provided.